aetperf/aetperf.github.io/_posts/2022-10-03-Query-Parquet-files-with-DuckDB-and-Tableau-Hyper-engines.md

 ### DuckDB

 This query is using a lot of memory with DuckDB.
 We actually got a memory allocation error for the largest network file: `osm-eur`.
 Setting a `temp_directory` and a `memory_limit` did not really help.
-This might be specific to this DuckDB version on Linux.
+This might be specific to this specific DuckDB/Python API version on Linux.

 ```python